Menu

 • Religions: Evangelical Lutheran Church of Iceland (official) 67.2%, Roman Catholic 3.9%, Reykjavik Free Church 2.8%, Hafnarfjordur Free Church 2%, other religions (includes Asatru Association, The Independent Congregation, and Pentecostal) 8.1%, none 6.7%, other or unspecified 11.3%

-• U.S. State Department Risk Level: 3 due to Covid
+• U.S. State Department Risk Level: One

 • Terrorist groups: N/A